l7mp/stunner/README.md

 4. an ACL/firewall policy to control network communication from STUNner to the rest of the cluster.

-The installation scripts packaged with STUNner will use hard-coded configuration defaults that must be customized before deploying STUNner.
+The installation scripts packaged with STUNner will use hard-coded configuration defaults that must be customized prior to deployment.
 In particular, make absolutely sure to customize the access tokens (`STUNNER_REALM`, `STUNNER_USERNAME` and `STUNNER_PASSWORD`), otherwise STUNner will use hard-coded STUN/TURN credentials.
 This should not pose a major security risk (see the [security notes](#security) below), but it is still safer to customize the access tokens before exposing